 S1PR1 receptor modulators interfere with S1P signaling.
-They block lymphocytes (immune cells) from receiving exit signals inside the lymph nodes.
-This keeps the immune cells trapped inside the node.
-The result is a reduction of circulating T- and B-cells, leading to anti-inflammatory activity because the drug stops the migration of certain immune cells to the actual sites of inflammation.
+They block immune cells (lymphocytes) from exiting the lymph nodes, and entering tissues such as the CNS.
+This keeps the immune cells, such as T- and B-cells trapped inside the node.
+The result is a reduction of circulating immune cells, leading to anti-inflammatory activity because the drug stops the migration of certain immune cells to the actual sites of inflammation.

 Researchers believe that selective binding with S1PR5 receptors activates specific cells within the brain and spinal cord, which have the potential to enhance remyelination and prevent synaptic defects.
 Ultimately, neurological damage may be prevented.

 In September 2016, Celgene, the company developing ozanimod, announced positive results from its Phase 2 RADIANCE study (NCT01628393).
 Findings demonstrated that ozanimod was effective in reducing total brain lesions, as determined by magnetic resonance imaging (MRI) scans, after 24 weeks of treatment.
 Results of a nearly two-year safety and efficacy extension study further emphasized the potential of ozanimod to treat RRMS.

 Common side effects reported in treated patients were mostly minor infections (nasopharyngitis, respiratory tract and urinary tract infections ) and headache, with no reports of new safety or tolerability issues.